-- Work with the light, open all the lights, and try to avoid multiple colour lighting such as tungsten, lead and florescent used together as they can impact your colours (those blue, white and yellow light mixed together).
+- Work with the light, open all the lights, and try to avoid multiple-color lightings such as tungsten, lead, and florescent used together as they can impact your colors (those blue, white, and yellow lights mixed together).

-- A great trick to avoid colour contamination (multiple colours) is dimming the light to the minimum, this will allow you to see the light fixture working (light bulb on) but won’t impact too much on the colours in the image.
+- A great trick to avoid color contamination (multiple colors) is dimming the light to the minimum, this will allow you to see the light fixture working (light bulb on) but won’t impact too much on the colors in the image.

-- Utilise the sunlight, by shooting the spaces based on the sun location and light angle.
+- Utilize the sunlight, by shooting the spaces based on the sun’s location and light angle.

-- Open shades and close curtains depending on the result you would like to get and depending on the sun position.
+- Open shades and close curtains depending on the result you would like to get and depending on the sun’s position.